Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: Abstract

 \section{Abstract}

 We study the Laplacian flow and coflow on contact Calabi-Yau $7$-manifolds.
-We show that the natural initial condition leads to an ancient solution of the Laplacian flow with a finite time Type I singularity which is not a soliton, whereas it produces an immortal (though not eternal and not self-similar) solution of the Laplacian coflow which has an infinite time singularity, that is Type IIb unless the transverse Calabi--Yau geometry is flat.
-The flows in each case collapse (after normalising the volume) to a lower-dimensional limit, which is either $\mathbb{R}$ for the Laplacian flow or standard $\mathbb{C}^3$ for the Laplacian coflow.
-We also study the Hitchin flow in this setting, which we show coincides with the Laplacian coflow up to reparametrisation of time, and defines an (incomplete) Calabi--Yau structure on the spacetime track of the flow.
+We show that the natural initial condition leads to an ancient solution of the Laplacian flow with a finite time Type I singularity which is not a soliton, whereas it produces an immortal (though neither eternal nor self-similar) solution of the Laplacian coflow which has an infinite time singularity of Type IIb, unless the transverse Calabi--Yau geometry is flat.
+The flows in each case collapse (under normalised volume) to a lower-dimensional limit, which is either $\mathbb{R}$, for the Laplacian flow, or standard $\mathbb{C}^3$, for the Laplacian coflow.
+We also study the Hitchin flow in this setting, which we show coincides with the Laplacian coflow, up to reparametrisation of time, and defines an (incomplete) Calabi--Yau structure on the spacetime track of the flow.

 \begin{adjustwidth}{0.95cm}{0.95cm}

 \end{adjustwidth}